condorcomputing/condor.riscv-isa-sim/USAGE.md

 ## Automating Linux Tracing with initd

-Automatic tracing of a linux based application is done using by passing the name of the elf through boot args.
+Automatic tracing of a linux based is done using by passing the name of the elf through boot args.
 An init.d script called S99runprogram unpacks the boot args and executes the specified elf